Flooding - before, during and after frequently asked questions

 Where can I take stuff to a tip?

 There are 12 recycling centres across Nottinghamshire, operated by the county council.
 You need to register to use the centres.
-The registration form, a list of all centres, their opening times and a list of what can be taken there can be found via the following link.
+The registration form, a list of all centres, their opening times and a list of what can be taken are available on the website.

 Waste collection - When will my bin be emptied?
 Where is my bin?
 Where can I get a new one from?

 Bin collections are the responsibility of the district or borough council.
-Find your local council details here.
+Find your local council details on the Gov.uk website.

 Who’s going to take away all my ruined furniture?